 Regionalization is the funding and coordination of multiple nourishment and inlet management activities to take advantage of identifiable cost savings through economies of scale, reduced equipment mobilization and demobilization costs, and elimination of duplicative administrative tasks.
-Regional opportunities have not been identified for beach management activities at the few critically eroded beaches, which are not located in close proximity to each other, or to the few navigation projects in this region.
+Regional opportunities have not been identified for beach management activities at the few critically eroded beaches, which are not located near each other, or to the few navigation projects in this region.